-The 8 basic ingredients you need to start this no-bake chocolate peanut butter oatmeal cookies are:
+The 8 basic ingredients you need to start these no-bake oatmeal cookies are:

 - Coconut oil – you can’t replace coconut in this recipe as it is the key ingredient to get crunchy cookies after you refrigerate them.
 In fact, coconut oil solidifies under 23°C, and it’s what makes no-bake cookies harder than their baked counterpart.
 Note that refined coconut oil has no coconut flavor compared to unrefined coconut oil.